awadivkar/AIRISSims/README.md

 * Cosmic Ray Sims (not verified for physical accuracy, only simulates track-like (straight line), not spot-like (dot) or worm-like (polyline))
 * Uniform sky background (not verified for physical accuracy, see [skybackcalc.py](#skybackcalcpy) for more info)
 * SNR (signal to noise ratio) calculation (uses different definitions, will update soon)
+* Naive Rendering of Realistic Sky Backgrounds, taking into account RA and DEC (but the trig isn't fully calculated so there might be strange behavior around poles)
+* Fancy(er) GUI!
+Progress Bars!
+Dark Mode!

 ### mag_lim_test.py